-How to Prevent AI Hallucinations in Customer Support
+Preventing AI Hallucinations in Customer Support

 AI chatbots can make up information, damaging customer trust.
 Learn the techniques we use to keep our AI grounded in facts and prevent hallucinations.

-Here's how we prevent hallucinations at Chatsy.
+Here's how we prevent hallucinations at Chatsy—and how you can apply the same techniques.

 Why AI Hallucinations Happen